 Aux Vivres often gets overlooked because they offer a completely vegan menu, but even the most militant carnivores have to admit that Aux Vivres’ meat substitutions can frequently taste better than the real thing.
 Their Dragon Bowl is so good that someone actually tattooed it to their arm.

-The fish here is incredibly fresh and the plates are simultaneously traditional and creative.
+Montreal may not be known for sushi, but this teeny tiny little resto (reservation required) is pretty much single-handedly getting the job done.
+The fish is logic-defyingly fresh and the plates are somehow simultaneously traditional and creative.
 Most importantly: everything is crazy delicious.